sseefried/lambdalog/posts/2011-06-27-generic-dot-products.markdown

 # Arbitrary binary associative operators.

 Phew, that's it.
-We now have an implementation for <code>dot</code> that will work on an arbitrary data structure as long as one can define
-<code>Functor</code>, <code>Foldable</code> and
+We now have an implementation for <code>dot</code> that will work on an arbitrary data structure as long as one can define <code>Functor</code>, <code>Foldable</code> and
 <code>Applicative</code> instances.
-We have also learned that it is a
+We have also learned that it is a good idea to encode the data
-good idea to encode the data structures shape in its type so that
-<code>Applicative</code> instances can be defined as total functions
+structure's shape in its type so that <code>Applicative</code> instances can be defined.
-in a pleasantly non-arbitrary way.
 (This will be important later on when we want to take the transpose of generic matrices, but I'm getting ahead of myself.)

 But what if you want to use binary associative operators other than addition and multiplcation for the dot product?
-This is easy using Haskell's <code>Monoid</code> type class, and it plays nicely with the
-<code>Foldable</code> type class.
-In fact, it allows us to omit any
-mention of identity elements using the method <code>fold:: (Foldable t, Monoid m) => t m -> m</code>.
+This is easy using Haskell's <code>Monoid</code> type class, and it plays nicely with the <code>Foldable</code> type class.
+In fact, it allows us to omit any mention of identity elements using the method <code>fold:: (Foldable t, Monoid m) => t m -> m</code>.
 We define an even more generic dot product as follows:

 ~~~{.haskell}
 dotGen :: (Foldable f, Applicative f, Monoid p, Monoid s)